ibm-cloud-docs/secrets-manager/secret-rotate.md

 When you order public TLS certificates by using {{site.data.keyword.secrets-manager_short}}, you can choose to enable automatic rotation.
 During the renewal process, {{site.data.keyword.secrets-manager_short}} uses DNS validation to verify that you own the domains that are listed as part of your certificate.

-- You can enable automatic rotation for the public certificates (`public_cert`) secret type at its creation, or by editing the details of an existing certificate.
+- You can enable automatic rotation for public certificates (`public_cert`) when you order them, or by editing the details of an existing certificate.
 - Certificates that you enable for automatic rotation are rotated 31 days before they expire.
 - After a certificate is rotated, the previous version is retained in case you need it.